Should You Purchase or Lease Business Equipment

 New or used, purchasing equipment is not an easy decision for any business owner.
 It’s expensive, often requires time and training to install and operate, and may or may not meet expected goals.
 If you decide to upgrade your equipment and require financing, it is critical to ensure the term/amortization of the loan or lease does not exceed the useful life of the equipment.
 You don’t want to make payments on equipment that is no longer working.

-Learn more about our Equipment and Term Loans and connect with a Banner Bank Commercial Relationship Manager near you.
+Learn more about our Business Equipment and Term Loans and connect with a Banner Bank Commercial Relationship Manager near you.